MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/live-update/index.md

 ```

 #### Adapter implementation
 The arguments that are provided by the application using the client SDK are then passed to the Live Update adapter and from there to the Segment Resolver adapter.

-Update the adapter's implementation to handle these arguments to return the relevant segment.
+Update your newly created Segment Resolver adapter's implementation to handle these arguments to return the relevant segment.
+The below is sample code you can use.

 ```java
 @Api(value = "Sample segment resolver adapter")